 - Access to Food for Homeless and Highly Mobile Students

-Early Childhood Resources.
 Early education and care settings can provide stability for young children who are homeless due to disasters, as well as a safe place while parents seek supports they will need to re-establish their families.
-School district liaisons are required to ensure that young children experiencing homelessness have access to and receive Head Start, early intervention programs (Part C of the Individuals with Education Act), and preschool programs administered by local educational agencies.
+McKinney-Vento liaisons are required to ensure that young children experiencing homelessness have access to and receive Head Start, early intervention programs (Part C of the Individuals with Disabilities Education Act), and preschool programs administered by local educational agencies.

-Collaboration Resources.
 The ability to share information quickly among schools, disaster response agencies, shelters, and other service providers will expedite connections to the services that families need.
-To facilitate appropriate information-sharing, ask community partners to include your school district specifically on release of information forms, and include disaster response agencies, shelters, and other service providers on release of information forms that parents, guardians and youth sign upon enrollment in your school.
+To facilitate appropriate information-sharing, ask community partners to include your LEA specifically on release of information forms, and include disaster response agencies, shelters, and other service providers on release of information forms that parents, guardians and youth sign upon enrollment in your school.

 - American Psychological Association Psychology Help Center for Disasters